lethain/staff-eng/src/markdown/stories/damian-schenkelman.md

 **_There is a popular idea that becoming a Staff Engineer requires completing a “Staff Project.”
 Did you have a Staff Project, and if so what was it?_**

 I did not.
 Because of how I grew at Auth0 I kind of "skipped that part".
-As a Director at a startup, I got the opportunity to technically lead a lot of big, critical initiatives, but there was no specific/explicit "staff/principal project".
+As a Director at a startup, I got the opportunity to technically lead a lot of big, critical initiatives, but there was no specific/explicit "staff/principal project."

 I think implicitly the closest thing to a "Staff Project" was the work I led in 2017 & 2018 to increase the reliability and scalability of Auth0, leading some projects to offer higher SLAs for a subset of our key customers.